-Despite injury in 2019, there was talk that Dylan Moses would have been a first-round pick in last year’‘s draft.
-He returned to Alabama to add tape to an already impressive portfolio and is expected to cement his stock as an early first-round pick.
-A heavy-hitting, bullet out of the gun linebacker, Moses is one of the best defensive players in the 2021 NFL Draft class.
+Despite injury in 2019, there was talk that Dylan Moses would have been a first-round pick in last year's draft.
+He returned to Alabama to add tape to an already impressive portfolio.
+Although he wasn't as impressive in 2020, he should still warrant an early round selection.
+A heavy-hitting, bullet out of the gun linebacker, Moses is one of the best linebackers in the 2021 NFL Draft class.

 A playmaking quarterback who can get the job done by air or by land.
 Trey Lance has an impressive array of throws in his repertoire but can make magic with his legs when required.
 The quality of the opposition he has faced is the big question mark against his 2021 NFL Draft stock, but North Dakota State alum Carson Wentz has proven that Bison quarterbacks can succeed in the NFL.

 11) Los Angeles Chargers: Patrick Surtain II, CB,

 Justin Herbert has excelled in his rookie season, and one of the main priorities for the Los Angeles Chargers will be to upgrade his protection in the 2021 NFL Draft.
 Keenan Allen has been his most targeted receiver and it would be wise for the Chargers to provide some additional weaponry to prevent the offense from becoming too predictable.
 Cornerback will be their primary defensive need in the 2021 NFL Draft, although they could use an addition at linebacker.